Azalurg/Azalurg/README.md

 I'm into computers since I was 10, but still discovering something new.
 In my free time, I enjoy, marshal arts 🥋, videogames 🎮, bushcraft and hiking 🌲⛺🔥🌳.
 My daily routine is listening to music 🎧 and surfing the Internet 🌍 to find something new to learn.

+If you want to see some of my uni projects [check this out](https://github.com/Azalurg-Uni-Projects) 🔍

 ## Skills ✨

 - 📱 Frontend: JavaScript, CSS, HTML, React, Redux, SASS